sashankg/enclave/README.md

 ##Currently supported settings

-When enclave is installed in your project, it creates an `enclave.js` file, this is where your settings are stored.
+When enclave is installed in your project, it creates an `enclave.js` file.
+This is where your settings are stored.
 Currently supported settings are:
   - entry: {string} The relative path of your entry file, it tells Webpack where to start compiling.
 Ex. "src/App.js"
   - output: {string} The relative path and name of the directory you want Webpack to spit your compiled code into.
 Ex. "dist"
   - port: {number} The port where you want your app to run.
 Ex.
 3000